Employer Pushing for Track 2 Reintegration

 You have been sick for a longer period.
 And then you are told that your employer wants to start a track 2 trajectory.
 You have to look for work with another employer.
 Your own job is apparently no longer an option.

 This often feels like a signal that your employer wants to get rid of you.
 In some cases, track 2 is indeed used with the aim of terminating the employment contract.
+Learn more about sick leave and employment.

 The answer depends on what has been investigated.
 Has track 1 been sufficiently examined?
 Have all possible adjustments been investigated?
 Or is the conclusion that return is not possible made too quickly?